-We take the data from the last three national polls, extracting the information about how voters voted in the last general election, and cross-referencing this with how they intend to vote in the next.
+We take the data from the last five national polls, extracting the information about how voters voted in the last general election, and cross-reference this with how they intend to vote in the next.
 Once we have this information, it is a simple case of identifying the swing from/to parties and adding or subtracting that from the share at the last election.

 But not everyone is going to vote…